pravega/pravega/documentation/src/docs/metrics.md

 # Example for Starting a Metric Service

-This example is from file `io.pravega.segmentstore.server.host.ServiceStarter`.
+This example is from `io.pravega.segmentstore.server.host.ServiceStarter`.
 The code for this example can be found [here](https://github.com/pravega/pravega/blob/43113a257681c92581d57c6ed34f7b9e36e0bfe3/segmentstore/server/host/src/main/java/io/pravega/segmentstore/server/host/ServiceStarter.java).
 It starts Pravega Segment Store service and the Metrics Service is started as a sub service.

 ## Example for Dynamic Counter and OpStatsLogger(Timer)